-Instructs IRB chairs, members, and researchers on the regulations and ethical principles essential to the review process.
+Instructs IRB chairs, members, and researchers on the regulations and ethical principles essential to the ethical conduct of research.

-Writes standard operation procedures to ensure consistency within the OPRS office.
+Writes standard operation procedures to ensure consistency within the IRB office.

 Develops and presents training materials on the ethical conduct of research involving human subjects.

-Provides training and advice to faculty and staff on the regulations and on the preparation of applications and consent forms.
+Provides training and advice to faculty and staff on the regulations.

 Conducts quality and assurance reports for management.

-Oversees the analysis and creation of reports that tracks turnaround times and backlogs for management and outside regulatory agency review.
+Oversees the analysis and creation of reports that tracks compliance issues related to federal requirements.

 Supervises and coordinates specials projects for the IRB Manager.

-Represents OPRS/IRB in committees when issues and concerns regarding administration of human research subjects are involved.
+Represents IRB in committees when issues and concerns regarding regulatory compliance in human subject research are involved.

 Performs other duties and responsibilities as assigned.